radia78/ML-Deployment/README.md

 ## Deployment Frameworks
 ML deployment frameworks in general has aimed to make ML algorithms optimized for a specific hardware.
 A computational graph is created so the framework can optimize the model by eliminating redundant and fusing operations to reduce computational and memory costs.

+Torchscript Framework Explained:
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=2awmrMRf0dA&ab_channel=PyTorch" frameborder="0" allowfullscreen></iframe>

+ONNX Runtime Framework Explained:
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=Ij5MoUnLQ0E&t=2084s&ab_channel=MicrosoftResearch" frameborder="0" allowfullscreen></iframe>

 ### Torchscript vs ONNX Runtime
 The main difference between the two frameworks comes down to hardware acceleration.
 ONNX Runtime has an additional step where the framework partitions the computational graph into sub-graphs and assign matching hardware accelerators to further optimize the model.
 In addition, the ONNX Runtime tensors are materialized for the single-purpose of inferencing, you can't do additional operations on the tensors making it somewhat tedious to parse results or perform something like softmax over a specific dimension.
-On the other hand, Torch tensors are loaded with functionalities but at the sacrifice of memory.
+On the other hand, Torch tensors are loaded with functionalities but at the sacrifice of computational efficiency.

 ## Prerequisites
 The required libraries for this projects are: